 Early Pickup Tuesdays: no 4:30 pickups (2nd and 4th Tuesday of each month)

 The Treehouse Staff comes together on the 2nd and 4th Tuesday each month for staff meetings to ensure a well-functioning program!
-Please see your Enrollment Contract for more details (Sapling and Oak classes only).
+Please see your Enrollment Contract for more details.